-Man Charged After Alleged Racist Abuse In Manchester Derby
+Man charged after alleged racist abuse in Manchester derby

-A man has been charged over alleged racist behavior during Manchester City's home Premier League match against Manchester United.
+A man has been charged over alleged racist behaviour during Manchester City's home Premier League match against Manchester United.

-Police responded to complaints over the actions of a spectator during the December 7 match at the Etihad Stadium, where United won 2-1 against their neighbors.
+Police responded to complaints over the actions of a spectator during the December 7 match at the Etihad Stadium, where United won 2-1 against their neighbours.

 It was alleged he directed racist gestures and sounds towards players.